catilac/ctop/README.md

 ## TODO
-  [ ] Create an ncurses based lib for creating a dashboard [x] Write system calls to get list of processes
+  [ ] Create an ncurses based lib for creating a dashboard
+    - needs to involve using WINDOW
-  [ ] Write system calls to get information about those processes [ ] Write datastructures for holding process information, for sorting
+  [ ] Write datastructures for holding process information
+    - sortable by different keys
+  [x] Write system calls to get list of processes

 ## What does this do?